Wyntuition/jekyll-now/todo/02-work-internal.md

                         - keeping pulse: we do have inputs, such as Jeff's slide.
 CMS - absolutely we could influence that.
                         - People absolutely want and should get more fb
                         - the group will totally influence the meeting as well, this is just a starting point.
-                        - Excella wants more collab and tasks completed to completion from experts
+                        - Excella wants more collab and tasks completed to completion from experts.
+Have they articulated it?
+That's our job to do from the overall Excella goals (i.e. cloud, containers)

 Fadi, 1/18/18